Vintage Kitchen Utensils

 9. Can Opener

 We can’t get by without a can opener.
-I love the hand-operated ones which I still use sometimes today.
+I love the hand-operated ones I still use sometimes today.
 But I also remember when the electric can opener came out.
 WOW, happy day!
 “Church Key” Can Opener or Hand Cranked Opener

 10. Large Soup Pot